Forgotten crises - more attention to people in need

 In the digital age, news travels faster than ever before.
 The first days and weeks following the outbreak of a humanitarian disaster often bring with them continuous and comprehensive media reports from the crisis region, and the catastrophe is a focus of public consciousness.
 This is usually followed by a gradual shift of media interest to other topics of interest, and a reduction of public interest, and with it, public support for aid.
-This is despite the fact that it is precisely such long-term humanitarian crises that require particular attention.
-The affected populations are usually amongst the most impoverished and vulnerable, and they require the most international help with rebuilding and protecting themselves for the future, while bringing ongoing conflicts to a solution requires an intensive and widespread effort.
+The people on the ground, however, continue to be in a state of emergency.

 It is precisely such long-term humanitarian crises that require particular attention because the affected populations are usually amongst the most impoverished and vulnerable.
 For these population groups, international aid is particularly crucial and more intensive efforts to resolve existing conflicts is urgently needed.

 The European Union’s Humanitarian Aid and Civil Protection department (ECHO) defines a forgotten crisis as a severe and protracted humanitarian crisis situation caused, e.g., by a natural disaster, climate change, armed conflict, economic crisis, or often a combination of multiple causes.
 The already poor and vulnerable population therein receives little to no international aid, and the crisis situation receives little media coverage.

 Media coverage plays an essential role in the management of humanitarian disasters, because it serves as the primary means of raising awareness among a significant number of potential donors and contributors.
 In this way, media coverage helps to mobilize the necessary funds for aid projects and to put them into action.